FINTLabs/fintlabs.github.io/content/adapter/models.md

 # Relation between Common API and the models
 This table shows which models belongs to which Common API.
 It also links to the documentation of the model and the technical implementation of the model (GitHub and Maven/NuGet).
-The version is the version of *FINT Information model*
+The version is the version of *FINT Information model*.

 |  **Common API** | **Model** | **Technical** | **Current release** |
 |  ------ | ------ | ------ | ------ |